 Play therapy for Children aged 5 to 12

-Play therapy can be effective with children experiencing a wide variety of social, emotional, behavioral, and learning problems, including: children whose problems are related to life stressors, such as divorce, death, relocation, hospitalization, chronic illness, and general stressful experiences from home, school or social situations.
+Play Therapy can be effective with children experiencing a wide variety of social, emotional, behavioral, and learning problems, including children whose problems are related to life stressors such as divorce, death, relocation, hospitalization, chronic illness, and generally stressful experiences from home, school, or social situations.

 Counseling sessions involving play help children: